FianuD/P2-Memory-Game-Project/README.md

 ## Summary Of How Game Was Built

-Alterations were made to the HTML and CSS.
+Alterations were made to the starter HTML and CSS provided by Udacity.

 * Classes and IDs as targets for both CSS and JavaScript.
 * Added modals